sqlitecloud/docs/src/pages/docs/commands/set-my-password.md

 ## Description

-The SET MY PASSWORD command is used to change the password for the currently connected user.
+The SET MY PASSWORD command changes the password for the currently connected user.

 ## Return